AnyLog-co/documentation/deployments/Docker/master_node.md

 # Master Node
-Master node is an AnyLog instance that that manages the shared metadata.
+Master node is an AnyLog instance that manages the shared metadata.
 In the case of using a blockchain platform, such as _[Jasmy](https://jasmy.global/)_ or Ethereum, this node is redundant.

 For a step-by-step process of what's being done in the background, please visit the [deployment process](master_node_deployment_process.md)